SusaPrt/SusaPrt/README.md

 # Susanna Peretti 👋

-Computer Science student at the University of Urbino "Carlo Bo".
+MSc in Computer Science and Artificial Intelligence

 ---